crate/cratedb-guide/docs/performance/sharding.md

 CrateDB also has replicas of data and this results in additional shards in the cluster.

-For the purposes of calculating how many shards a table should be clustered into, you can typically ignore replica partitions as these are not usually queried across for reads.

 ### Segments

 The number of segments within a shard affects query performance because more